redhat-cop/infra.aap_configuration/EXPORT_README.md

 ## Description

 This is documentation on how to use a the Automation Controller export commands in development.
+You can also look at the role [roles](roles/filetree_create/README.md) as another method to export data

 This command allows exporting all available endpoints for Automation Controller for use in importing, templates, backups and many other uses.